ibm-cloud-docs/openwhisk/openwhisk_about.md

 <dt>Feed</dt>
 <dd>A [feed](openwhisk_feeds.html#openwhisk_feeds) is a convenient way to configure an external event source to fire trigger events that can be consumed by {{site.data.keyword.openwhisk_short}}.
 For example, a Git feed might fire a trigger event for every commit to a Git repository.</dd>
 <dt>Package</dt>
 <dd>Integrations with services and event providers can be added with packages.
 A [package](openwhisk_packages.html) is a bundle of feeds and actions.
 A feed is a piece of code that configures an external event source to fire trigger events.
-For example, a trigger that is created with a {{site.data.keyword.cloudant}} change feed configures a service to fire the trigger every time a document is modified or added to a {{site.data.keyword.cloudant_short_notm}} database.
+For example, a trigger that is created with an {{site.data.keyword.cloudant}} change feed configures a service to fire the trigger every time a document is modified or added to an {{site.data.keyword.cloudant_short_notm}} database.
 Actions in packages represent reusable logic that a service provider can make available so developers can use the service as an event source, and invoke APIs of that service.
 <br><br>An existing catalog of packages offers a quick way to enhance applications with useful capabilities, and to access external services in the ecosystem.
 Examples of external services that have {{site.data.keyword.openwhisk_short}} packages include {{site.data.keyword.cloudant_short_notm}}, The Weather Company, Slack, and GitHub.</dd>
 </dl>